Review of 2015 GMC Sierra 1500 SLT Crew Cab Long Box 4WD

-The Sierra Safety package includes an optional vibrating driver alert seat, with camera-based forward-collision and lane-departure warning signals, and a front/rear park assist feature.
-A strong selling point for winter-bound Canadians: its easy-to-use controls can be manipulated smoothly, even when wearing gloves.
+The Sierra Safety package includes an optional vibrating driver alert seat, with camera-based forward-collision and lane-departure warning signals,.
+It also offers a front/rear park assist feature.
+A strong selling point for winter-bound Canadians are its easy-to-use controls that can be manipulated smoothly, even when wearing gloves.

-Handling large bumps easily on rougher roads, there’s plenty of power for fast manoeuvring, when necessary, while still riding remarkably smoothly for a truck.
+Handling large bumps easily on rougher roads, there’s plenty of power for fast manoeuvring when necessary.
+Nevertheless, it still rides remarkably smoothly for a truck.
 The SLT Crew Cab Value Package discount includes a special price for all-season tires, for safer driving all year round.

-This tough but easy-driving pickup truck is equipped with a six-speed automatic transmission; its cruise grade braking feature lessens wear and tear on its four-wheel disc brakes, with special long-life brake rotors that are standard across this entire model line.
+This tough but easy-driving pickup truck is equipped with a six-speed automatic transmission.
+Its cruise grade braking feature lessens wear and tear on its four-wheel disc brakes.
+Its special long-life brake rotors are standard across this entire model line.
 Assertive but comfortable, the GMC Sierra delivers one of the best hauling and towing performances on the full-size light-duty truck market, thanks largely to its new powertrain (introduced in 2014).

 Investing in Safety, Efficiency and Comfort

-The National Highway Traffic Safety Administration (NHTSA) awarded five stars to Sierra Crew Cabs in general, with top ratings for frontal and side impacts and four stars for their rollover resistance.
+The National Highway Traffic Safety Administration (NHTSA) awarded five stars to Sierra Crew Cabs in general.
+They earned top ratings for frontal and side impacts and four stars for their rollover resistance.

-That’s good news for buyers working out the best way of financing their 2015 GMC Sierra SLT, as reasonably-priced insurance premiums leave more cash available at the end of the month for paying back their auto loans.
+That’s good news for buyers working out the best way of financing their 2015 GMC Sierra SLT.
+Now, reasonably-priced insurance premiums leave more cash available at the end of the month for paying back their auto loans.
 Starting at around $ 40,000 and rising with each additional option, the Sierra SLT is undoubtedly a solid investment in safety, efficiency, and comfort.